The Elimination of Constitutional Rights

 To support this speculation, a biased child protective services caseworker will produce a videotaped interview of the child.
 This biased interviewer will use leading, suggestive, and coached questions to easily obtain an “admission” from a child.
 Many times the child does not make a statement that abuse occurred, but merely agrees with the adult authority figure who informs the child of the abuse.

 After an outcry, it is easy to find witnesses who can place the accused in circumstances in which he was alone with the alleged victim.

 The system is not on your side.
-At Stuckle & Ferguson, we believe in your innocence.
+At Stuckle and Associates, PLLC, we believe in your innocence.
 The time to act is NOW!
 Contact Us for an evaluation of your case.